wan-sdr/oran_tutorial/Install UHD from Source.md

 You can only install one concurrent version of UHD using the system prefix.
 To install multiple concurrent versions, see [Build and Install with Custom Prefix](#build-and-install-with-custom-prefix).

-To build and install UHD:
+To build and install UHD with system prefix:
 ```shell
 # create a directory for the build output
 cd $HOME/workarea/uhd/host && mkdir build && cd build